vuthanhtung2412/nvim-config/learning_notes.md

 T/t + "char" : move the cursor to right before the prev/next "char"
 F/f + "char" : move the cursor to be on top of the prev/next "char" X/x : delete backward/forward
+g + h/j/k/l : to move by visual line instead of logical line

 ## What to learn